radams15/CircuitTesterDocs/Evaluation/docs/success.md

 ![Linux](images/working_ubuntu.png)

-Users can save, load, import and export circuits to be stored for revision or emailed to students for learning at home.
+Users can save, load, import and export circuits to be stored for revision purposes or to be emailed to students for learning at home.